-2017 Results or Status

-- Street Solutions originations totaled \$203.7 million in 2017, with \$200.8 million outstanding mortgages receivable at December 31, 2017. - Market share was #7 for Q4 2017 and #5 for the year.1 - Renewed 75% of eligible mortgages. - As discussed in Q3 2017 de-prioritized by management. - Serious arrears rate for prime mortgages of 0.08% compared to industry average of $0.22\%^2$ for all types of mortgages in the markets in which the Company operates.
+2017 Objectives 2017 Results or Status Launch uninsured mortgage product, with \$150 to \$200 million in new originations in 2017.
+Street Solutions originations totaled \$203.7 million in 2017, with \$200.8 million outstanding mortgages receivable at December 31, 2017.
+Maintain broker market share at #4.
+Market share was #7 for Q4 2017 and #5 for the year.
+1 Maintain renewal volumes of 75 - 80% of mortgages eligible for renewal.
+Renewed 75% of eligible mortgages.
+Build credit card capability and be ready to launch the product in 2018.
+As discussed in Q3 2017 - de-prioritized by management.
+Maintain credit quality, with serious arrears and early delinquency rates better than industry averages.
+Serious arrears rate for prime mortgages of 0.08% compared to industry average of 0.22% 2 for all types of mortgages in the markets in which the Company operates.